 In addition to sweating being a natural way to cool down and lower your body temperature, it can also help you lose water weight.
 Sweat is mostly composed of water, so it’s possible that by sweating in the sauna, you could actually be losing more weight than you realize.

-Wear a swimsuit or workout clothes that are easy to take off.
+To work effectively as a weight loss strategy, wear a swimsuit or workout clothes that are easy to take off.

 - Consider wearing a swimsuit or workout clothes that are easy to take off in the heat of the sauna.
 If you wear a swimsuit, make sure it’s something that won’t cause chafing.
 If your clothing is too tight, it will restrict your circulation and make you hot and sweaty—not exactly the purpose of a sauna.

 - Wear breathable workout clothes so they don’t trap body heat!
 You’ll be sweating buckets anyway, so there’s no need to suffocate yourself further by wearing something that doesn’t allow air flow.

 You may want to bring a towel for hygienic purposes.